joelparkerhenderson/wordbooks/pages/business-model-canvas/index.md

 # Business Model Canvas

 The Business Model Canvas (BMC) is a visual tool that helps entrepreneurs and businesses to describe, design, and analyze their business model.

-It was first introduced by Alexander Osterwalder in his book "Business Model Generation".
-The BMC provides a structured way to think about all aspects of a business model and how they fit together.
-Here are the nine components of the BMC:
+The BMC hels entrepreneurs identify the most important components of their business model and how they are interrelated.
+This helps them make decisions about how to allocate resources, develop new offerings, and grow their customer base.
+The BMC is also useful for analyzing competitors' business models, to identify areas where a business can differentiate.

+The nine components of the BMC:

 1. Customer Segments: The target audience or customer base that a business is trying to reach.